malte-b/musical_env_bike/documentation.md

 ![Disjoint PM Raincloud Plots](https://raw.githubusercontent.com/malte-b/musical_env_bike/readme_images/readme_images/disjoint_pm_raincloud.png)

-One thing we have to keep in mind, is that we have to use the original PM data when comparing to legal thresholds.
+One thing we have to keep in mind is that we have to use the original PM data when comparing to legal thresholds.
 To ensure human health there are statutory thresholds by the EU and more strict recommendations by the WHO.
 All average limits per year are presented in the following table (thresholds according to [[2]](#air-pollution)):

 |          | PM 1     | PM 2.5   | PM 10    |
 | -------- | -------- | -------- | -------- |